 So, you’re interested in applying to the Trust but you’re not sure what kind of project you should plan.
 To help you think about this, we have listed some of the project ideas which have been successful in securing funding in the past.

-Projects involving Travel – Please note that the Trust will not make awards for travel in 2021 because of the coronavirus.
+Projects involving Travel – Please note that the Trust will not make awards for travel overseas in 2022 because of the coronavirus.

 Independent travel can be a wonderful experience – especially travel with a purpose.
 Just getting there and being there is part of it.
 See below for some of the projects which the Trust has helped to fund in the past.